bitcoin-sv/arc/doc/README.md

 The API takes care of validation and sending transactions to Metamorph.
 The API talks to one or more Metamorph instances using client-based, round-robin load balancing.

+The `X-MaxTimeout` header determines the maximum number of seconds the system will wait for new transaction statuses before the response is returned.
+The default timeout is 5 seconds, with a maximum value of 30 seconds.

 #### Validation

 The API is the first component of ARC and therefore the one that by design derives a benefit for ARC performing a preliminar validation of transactions thanks to the use of the [extended transaction formats](#extended-format-ef-and-background-evaluation-extended-format-beef).